xingliuUT/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-model table

 | Layer Type | Output Shape | Params | Activation |
 |:----------:|:------------:|:------:|:----------:|